 If you are looking for one of the best remote dog trainers available in the market, then this is it.
 It comes with an advanced design that will ensure that your pet can learn with less adverse effects.
 Professional trainers have designed it, and so you’ll be able to instruct your pet without any discomfort or harm!

-The SportDOG remote shock collar features 21 adjustable levels of static stimulation that can be used in momentary stimulations or progressive levels manner, along with tone and warning beep sound.
+The SportDOG remote training shock collar features 21 adjustable levels of static stimulation that can be used in momentary stimulations or progressive levels manner, along with other efficient training modes that include audible tone and warning beep sound.
 Even complex situations like training hunting or herding dogs are made easier by these features.

 The collar is waterproof and can be used in any weather condition thanks to its DryTek technology.
 This way, you can have control over your pet, even on rainy and snowy days.
 Furthermore, this collar comes with 500 yard range which is more than enough to train your dog effectively.